Vanessa22400/Railway_Delay-Analysis_Modeling/README.md

 **KPI monitoring**
 Track stability beyond averages, using metrics such as delay incidence, cancellation rate, and critical delay risk rate over time.

 ---

+## Limitations

+• The dataset focuses on a single station (Tübingen Hbf), which may limit generalization to the entire German railway network.

+• External factors such as weather conditions or infrastructure disruptions are not included in the dataset.

+• Rare extreme delays may be influenced by irregular operational events that are difficult to capture with historical data.

+---